 3.3.3.1.1 For guidance only, experience from the Test and Learn process has shown that:

-approximately 14 % of Sea Containers require venting after the identification of noxious gases.
-4-6 hours venting has required on average
+approximately XXXXXXXXXXXXXXXXXXof Sea Containers require venting after the identification of noxious gases.
+XXXXXXXXXXXXXXXXXXhours venting has required on average

-approximately 10 % of Sea Containers require to be stored prior to inspection due to the requested attendance of owners or their agents
+approximately XXXXXXXXXXXXXXXXXXof Sea Containers require to be stored prior to inspection due to the requested attendance of owners or their agents

 3.3.3.1.2 The Authority will provide the Supplier with the Consignment paperwork prior to unloading detailing the declared quantity and weight of the Contents.